CoursifyStudios/rich-editor/README.md

 Due to the nature of Lexical being in beta, we ran into multiple undocumented edge cases.
 This repository is a demonstration of a complex rich text editor configuration that can be achieved using Lexical.

-If you are looking for a simple text editor example using Lexical, see this [https://github.com/coursifystudios/simple-editor](simple editor).
+If you are looking for a simple text editor example using Lexical, see this [simple editor example.](https://github.com/coursifystudios/simple-editor)

 ## Features
 - Github flavored markdown support